garcharnav/garcharnav.github.io/about.md

 title: About
 published: true
 ---
 Hi!
 My name is Arnav, and I am an incoming 1<sup></sup>st year Ph.D. student at Carnegie Mellon University.
 My research will focus on applying computational modeling techniques to improve diagnostics of cardiovascular diseases.
-Through this research project, I aim to gain expertise in CFD, machine learning, computational biology, and cardiovascular biology.
+Through my research, I will gain expertise in numerical methods, machine learning, computational biology, and cardiovascular biology.

 I graduated from the University of Waterloo with a BASc in mechanical engineering.
 During my time at Waterloo, I partook in 6 co-ops and gained experience in manufacturing, mechanical design, CAD, and CFD.